jdfung/Unity-RhythmKnight/README.md

 ![Gameplay 1](https://github.com/jdfung/Unity-RhythmKnight/blob/main/Game-in-action_screenshots/Gameplay_level1.JPG)
 ![Gameplay 2](https://github.com/jdfung/Unity-RhythmKnight/blob/main/Game-in-action_screenshots/Gameplay_level2.JPG)

 If you have any questions or issues with the game, please don't hesitate to raise an issue in the Github repository.
-We hope you enjoy playing our Unity 2D Rhythm Game!
+I hope you enjoy playing my Unity 2D Rhythm Game!